erikgeo/msfs_g36_project/README.md

 Installation:

-1: Download and install the Working Title NXi
+1: Download and install the Working Title NXi from the store Marketplace

 2: Download and unzip the folder ‘z-bonanza-g36-improvement-project’ in your MSFS Community folder